Amyotrophic Lateral Sclerosis (ALS)

 Center of Excellence

-Duke's ALS Clinic is deemed a Certified Treatment Center of Excellence by the ALS Association.
-This designation recognizes that Duke meets rigorous ALS care standards and services with an emphasis on hope and quality of life.
+Duke's ALS Clinic is recognized as a Certified Treatment Center of Excellence by the ALS Association.
+This designation indicates that Duke meets rigorous ALS care standards and services with an emphasis on hope and quality of life.

 Shared Decision Making